MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/install-om-crossplat-agent-cmdline-2022.md

 You must have already manually installed an agent before you start this procedure.
 You will need a root or elevated account to perform the procedure.

-## To install certificates for UNIX and Linux support
+## Install certificates for UNIX and Linux support

 1. On the computer that is running the UNIX or Linux operating system, locate the file `/etc/opt/microsoft/scx/ssl/scx-host-<hostname>.pem` and securely copy or transfer it to any location on the computer that is hosting Operations Manager.